 A:

 A good professional screen should have as many of the features mentioned above as possible.
 Flexible colour gamut for users to switch between modes and added features like BenQ Display Pilot and Hotkey Puck for quick adjustments are also great bonuses that are excellent to have.
+You can even adjust brightness and speaker volume directly via MacBook Pro® keyboard.
 After all, time is of the essence for professionals.
 The ability to quickly adjust monitor settings or switch between different modes when necessary definitely improves work efficiency.
 Learn more

 A:

-BenQ AQCOLOR monitors for Mac devices undergo tests specifically designed to make sure they’re compatible with M1 and M2 chips.
+BenQ AQCOLOR monitors for Mac devices undergo tests specifically designed to make sure they’re compatible with M1, M2, and M3 chips.
 These tests mean you get the full premium BenQ display experience without compatibility issues or a need for lengthy troubleshooting.

 We hope this will prove useful for you as you decide which professional monitor for Mac to purchase for your needs.
 With a little bit of attention to detail and market research, you’ll have a new display to upgrade your workflow in no time at all.